Black and white photo of a personal loudspeaker against a brick background. Sound design, manufacturing, power rating concept.

 The Simple Reason Why You Can't Always Trust Loudspeaker Power Ratings

 Have you ever blown a loudspeaker?
-If so, you’ve learned about loudspeaker power ratings the hard way.
-Many people believe a speaker's power rating is mostly used to find out how far they can turn it up before they burn it out, which is one way to use it – but a power rating has many more uses than to test a safe volume limit.
+If so, you've learned about loudspeaker power ratings the hard way.
+Many people believe a loudspeaker's power rating is mainly used to find out how far they can turn it up before they burn it out, which is one way to use it – but a power rating has many more uses than to test a safe volume limit.

-In fact, power ratings are important for creating a reliable, high-quality sound system for any application regardless of the sound level needed from ultrasound devices in a hospital to a professional sound system in a concert hall.
-A lack of agreed-upon industry standards can make it difficult to trust what's on the product label, but with a little knowledge and the right manufacturer, you can be confident the power rating on your spec is the one you can really trust.
+From ultrasound devices in a hospital to a professional sound system in a concert hall, power ratings are crucial for creating a reliable, high-quality sound system for any application, regardless of the required sound level.
+A lack of agreed-upon industry standards can make it difficult to trust what's on the product label.
+However, with some knowledge and the proper manufacturer, you can be confident that the power rating on your product specifications is reliable.

-By one definition, speaker power ratings refer to how much power a speaker is designed to safely receive from an amplifier.
-Power ratings are measured in watts, from 0.1W for small speakers (think microwave beeping and children's toys) to 1000W for large speakers (like PA speakers), and generally scale with speaker size and voice coil size.
-When used this way, a power rating can tell you about a speaker's durability and reliability.
+By one definition, loudspeaker power ratings refer to how much power a loudspeaker is designed to safely receive from an amplifier.
+Power ratings are measured in watts, from 0.1W for small loudspeakers (think microwave beeping and children's toys) to 1000W for large loudspeakers (like PA loudspeakers), and generally scale with loudspeaker size and voice coil size.
+When used this way, a power rating can tell you about a loudspeaker's durability and reliability.

-But a power rating can also be defined as the point at which the speaker begins to exhibit undesirable characteristics.
+However, a power rating can also be defined as the point at which the loudspeaker begins to exhibit undesirable characteristics.
 This meaning is concerned with spurious noises, distortion, and power compression.
-Sometimes, overloading a speaker's power rating can happen suddenly – it gets too hot too quickly, and much like how a fuse breaks or circuit breaker opens, the speaker stops working.
+Sometimes, overloading a loudspeaker's power rating can happen suddenly – it gets too hot too quickly, and much like how a fuse breaks or circuit breaker opens, the loudspeaker stops working.
 But you'll usually hear the effects of an inadequate power rating:

 • Excessive distortion or noises

-• Power compression (putting in more electrical energy but the speaker doesn’t get louder)
+• Power compression (putting in more electrical energy, but the loudspeaker doesn't get louder)

-Unfortunately, the power ratings you find on many speaker sellers' spec sheets are created by marketing departments rather than by engineers, meaning they can be inaccurate or misleading.
-This phenomenon has given misleading power ratings a certain reputation among industry professionals, some of whom refer to them as “marketing watts”!
+The power ratings on many loudspeaker sellers' spec sheets are created by marketing departments rather than engineers, which leads them to be inaccurate or misleading.
+This phenomenon has given misleading power ratings a particular reputation among industry professionals, some of whom refer to them as marketing watts!

-To make things a little more confusing, power rating standards for loudspeakers can vary widely because they're set by different industry organizations.
-For example, you may see three different styles of power ratings on three different speakers, each equally valid but set by different industry groups like these:
+To make things a little more confusing, power rating standards for loudspeakers can vary widely because different industry organizations set them independently.
+For example, you may see three different styles of power ratings on three different loudspeakers, each equally valid but set by different industry groups like these:

 • AES2-1984 (the Audio Engineering Society)